 Here’s a group picture from day 3 of the amazing women I was lucky enough to travel with.
 Seriously, this group was INCREDIBLE, so flexible, so patient, and so knowledgeable.

-Day four was on a Saturday and because schools aren’t in session on the weekends, we spent these two days touring around and enjoying pure tourism aspects of Ghana.
+Day four on my trip to Ghana was on a Saturday and because schools aren’t in session on the weekends, we spent these two days touring around and enjoying pure tourism aspects of Ghana.

 On this day, we started by going to Assin Manso Slave River where slaves were given their last African bath before being sold or auctioned and marching 35 miles to one of the slave castles on the coast.